MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-discovery.md

 ## List continuous reports and categories

-As part of its Cloud Discovery solution, Cloud App Security uses continuous reports.
+As part of its Cloud Discovery solution, Defender for Cloud Apps uses continuous reports.
 These reports represent an automatic log upload from a specific data source (such as your Microsoft Defender for Endpoint devices).
 Each continuous report contains the following:

 - Discovered apps: All apps found in the specified continuous report
 - Categories: All app categories associated with the specified continuous report